jeffrey-almanzar/e-commerce-project/README.md

 •	Valiant is a full stack e-commerce with shopping cart functionality, real payment handling and mobile friendly.
 •	Built with React JS, React Router, Axios, Node JS/Express, Sequelize, PostgreSQL, and the Stripe API.

-## Testing Data
-• Demo user: demo@gmail.com
-• password: 123456
-• Credit card: 4242 4242 4242 4242
-• Any other data related to the credit card can be random.
 ## My contribution
 Developed this application in collaboration with Asifa Khan.